The Top 4 Pumps Found in the Chemical Industry

 Why are Pumps used in Chemical Industries?

-• Fluid Transfer
+• Chemical Transfer

 • To circulate fluids within a process